agentcooper/vscode-sts/README.md

 Work in progress VSCode extension for a DSL based on TypeScript.
+See https://github.com/microsoft/vscode/issues/85788.

 # To run